 - Minimum Attendance in the Class: Students are expected to attend classes regularly.
 A student would be required to attend at least 80% of classes in every course in order to sit for the Final Exam.

-- Dropping of Course(s): Last date to drop course(s) with adjustable full refund of money is October 15, 2016 (for both undergraduate & graduate programs).
+- Dropping of Course(s): Last date to drop course(s) with an adjustable full refund of money is September 22.
 No course can be dropped after the respective dates mentioned above.

 - Repeat & Retake of Course(s): Absence in Final Examination without permission from proper authorities of the University shall result in “F” grade in the course.
 A student obtaining “F” grade in any course in any Trimester will have to “Repeat” the course with full payment of tuition fee for that particular course.
 Students desiring to improve their grade(s) may again take up course(s) which are termed as “Retake”.
 Such students will also have to make payment of 100% tuition fee for retaking a course.
 Students would not be entitled to scholarship/tuition fee waiver for ‘repeat/retake’ courses.

-- Trimester Drop: A student may drop a Trimester before Mid-Term Exam only on medical ground.
-Students have to apply in writing to the respective Head of the Department for dropping the Trimester.
-If the case is found genuine by UIU authorities, the student may be allowed to drop the current Trimester after making payment of Trimester Fee and an additional charge of Tk 2,500/-.
-However, if any amount is deposited against payment of tuition fees, the amount would no way be refunded; it will only be adjusted with the tuition fees to be payable in the next Trimester.
-After Mid-Term Exam, no application seeking Trimester Drop will be entertained.
-In those cases, students may however apply for “I” (Incomplete) grade.
+- Trimester Drop: A student may drop a Trimester only on medical ground or other valid reasons.
+Students have to apply in writing to the Registrar through respective Head of the Department for dropping the Trimester.
+If the case is found genuine by the authorities, the student may be allowed to drop the current Trimester after making payment of 50% of Tuition Fee, Trimester Fee and Transport Fee (if applicable).
+However, if an additional amount is deposited against payment of tuition fees, the amount would no way be refunded; it will only be adjusted with the tuition fees to be payable in the next Trimester.

-- Period of Time for Completion of Degree: The maximum allowable time for completion of any undergraduate degree will be 6 (six) years and for any graduate degree 4 (four) years.
+- Minimum & Maximum Period of Time for Completion of Degree: The minimum period of time for completion of any undergraduate degree will be 3 (three) years.
+This period will, however, be 2 (two) years for Credit Transferred Students.
+The minimum period of time for completion of any graduate degree will be 1 (one) year.
+The maximum allowable time for completion of any undergraduate degree will be 6 (six) years and for any graduate degree 4 (four) years.

 - Academic Probation: